Last updated on January 18, 2023

 A fly-off-the-handle-quickly but good-at-heart pyromancer.
 Her iconic flaming locks and Pyromancer Goggles are pretty in-line with her personality.

-Where there is life, there is death, and the same goes for Planeswalkers.
-A lot of Planeswalkers have died over the history of Magic, but let’s light a candle for the ones that died after the Great Mending took place:
+Where there is life, there is death, and the same goes for planeswalkers.
+A lot of planeswalkers have died over the history of Magic, but let’s light a candle for the ones that died during War of the Spark:

 Because of the passing or desparking of some dominant storyline characters, Wizards has been pushing a couple of characters to the forefront.
 You’ll be able to follow these returning characters on their no-doubt exciting adventures going forward.
 Who to follow?
 Take your pick: